SSH Access

 ### How long are the temporary keys valid?

 When the client requests a signed key from the Pangolin server, the certificate is valid for **5 minutes**.
 You must start the SSH connection within that window.
-Once the session is established, it can stay open; the certificate is only needed for the initial authentication.
+Once the session is established, it can stay open.

 ### Is the SSH connection proxied through Newt?

-**Option 2 (external auth daemon):** Yes.
-Your client connects to Newt, and Newt proxies the SSH session to the target server.
-The auth daemon on each target is an extension of Newt and works with it to complete the connection.
+**Standard SSH Server + remote auth daemon:** Your client connects to Newt, and Newt proxies the SSH session to the target server.
+The auth daemon on each target is an extension of Newt.

 ### How are usernames created on the remote server?